Trait std::io::Read

 Creates an adaptor which will chain this stream with another.

-instance will first read all bytes from this object
+The returned Read instance will first read all bytes from this object

 until EOF is encountered.
 Afterwards the output is equivalent to the

-output of next
+output of next.

 fn take(self, limit: u64) -> Take<Self> where Self: Sized

-Creates an adaptor which will read at most limit
+Creates an adaptor which will read at most limit bytes from it.

-This function returns a new instance of Read
+This function returns a new instance of Read which will read at most

 read errors will not count towards the number of bytes read and future

-calls to read
+calls to read may succeed.

 fn tee<W: Write>(self, out: W) -> Tee<Self, W> where Self: Sized